cuff-links/mongo/tutorial/Build-Mongodb-From-Source.md

 The requirements for building MongoDB vary by branch:

 To build the master branch, you will need:
+- A modern and complete C++17 compiler.
+One of the following is required:
+  - VS 2017 version 15.9 or newer
+  - GCC 8.0 or newer
+  - Clang 7 (or Apple XCode 10 Clang) or newer
+- On Linux and macOS, the libcurl library and header is required.
+MacOS includes libcurl.
+  - Fedora/RHEL - `dnf install libcurl-devel`
+  - Ubuntu/Debian - `apt-get install libcurl-dev`
+- Python 2.7

+To build the 3.4, 3.6, and 4.0 branches, you will need:
-- A modern and complete C++11 compiler.
+- A modern and complete C++11/14 compiler.
 One of the following is required:
   - VS2015 Update 2 or newer
   - GCC 5.4.0
   - Clang 3.4 (or Apple XCode 5.1.1 Clang) or newer